TylerElliott93/toyrobo/README.md

 # Toy Robot Challenge

-Welcome to the Toy Robot Challenge!
-Please complete this coding exercise and send through your solution for review.
-We are looking to understand how you solve problems, what approaches you believe are good practices and what you may decide to trade off on and why.
-Think of the code like a communication exercise where you are communicating the solution clearly to a group of peers, not just fulfilling the functional requirements of the task.

-Please code your solution to the level as if it was “production ready”.
-You will be given detailed feedback on your solution and if you’re successful and proceed to the next stage, your code will be discussed and extended upon in the interview.

-Most candidates require a few hours spread over a week to complete the exercise.
-If you need more time, please get in touch with us to discuss.
-If you’re short on time, it’s better to prioritise non-functional elements over functional requirements.
-If you take this approach, please document it so that the reviewer has this context when they review your code.

-You can use any programming language that you'd like.
-It's probably best to use the language you're most familiar with so that you can show your best code.

-The review team will be looking for things like:

-* Striking a good balance of simiplicity vs complexity
-* Appropriate use of design patterns
-* High quality, reliable code that is easy to extend
-* A great user experience

 ## Problem Description

 * The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units